The CKS Academic Extension program provides students with academic challenges that extend beyond the standard curriculum.

 The National Crime Prevention Council provides a wide variety of topics regarding personal safety, including internet safety and information on cyberbullying:

-The NCEA Information for Growth: Assessment of Children/Youth Religious Education (NCEA IFG: ACRE) is annually administered to all Archdiocesan students, both Catholic and non-Catholic, in grades 5 and 8.
+The NCEA Information for Growth: Assessment of Children/Youth Religious Education (NCEA IFG: ACRE) is annually administered to all students, both Catholic and non-Catholic, in grades 5 and 8.
 The ACRE is produced by the National Catholic Educational Association and serves as an integrated approach to assessment offering both faith knowledge (cognitive domain) as well as beliefs, behaviors, attitudes, and practices (affective domain) sections.
-Results of the ACRE are used by Catholic schools in the Archdiocese of Atlanta to guide the implementation and development of religious instruction and formation.
+Results of the ACRE are used by many Catholic schools to guide the implementation and development of religious instruction and formation.

 CKS students are tested annually in second through seventh grades using the Iowa Assessments.
-This national examination serves as a standard to assist Catholic schools in the Archdiocese of Atlanta in assessing the delivery and mastery of the curriculum.
+This national examination serves as a standard to assist Catholic schools in assessing the delivery and mastery of the curriculum.
 Student performance on the Iowa Assessments is utilized by schools to inform annual goals, to guide professional development efforts, and as an indicator in the pursuit of continuous improvement.

 The Cognitive Abilities Test is administered to students in grades two, five, and seven.
 The CogAT is intended to estimate students’ learned reasoning and problem solving abilities through a battery of verbal, quantitative, and nonverbal test items.